mathiasjakobsen/alfred-timelog/README.md

 - [ ] List completed work of the day, when query is empty
 - [ ] Optionally accept a decription, when completing a task
 - [ ] Ammend previous work
+- [ ] Handle HTTP errors, on POSTs
+- [ ] Verify token expiry, instead of refetching it every hour

 ### Credits